bespinian/serverless-workshop/README.md

 1. In the Functional overview at the top, click `Add trigger`
 1. Select `API Gateway`
-1. For API, select `Create an API`
+1. For API, select `Create a new API`
 1. Select `HTTP API` as the API Type
 1. Select `Open`, in Security
 1. Click `Add`
+1. Click on the created API and visit the `Integrations` tab
+1. Click the `ANY` integration and hit the `Manage integration` button
+1. Click `Edit` and expand the `Advanced settings`.
+In there, choose the "Payload format version" `2.0` and hit the `Save` button
+1. You can now close this tab to go back to your function.
+Changing the integration format was necessary because our function returns the newer and simpler version `2.0` format.
-1. You should now see the new Trigger and the URL to access it.
+1. You should now see your newly created Trigger and the URL to access it.
    Click the link to see the response in your browser.

 ### Already done?
 Try some bonus steps!